Can I buy a houseboat? The pros and cons

 What are the typical costs of buying a houseboat?

-Prices vary greatly, depending on the type of craft you choose and whether it’s in pristine condition or in need of a revamp.
+According to a survey of policyholders with boat insurers, Insure4boats, the average cost of buying a narrowboat is £57,000.
+But costs can vary significantly depending on the type of craft you choose and whether it’s in pristine condition or needs a revamp.

 From traditional narrowboats and converted Dutch barges (former flat-bottomed commercial vessels) to true houseboats (static dwellings with no engine, built on pontoons), any former tug, ferry or fishing vessel has the scope to be converted into a floating home.

-As a guide, Riverhome’s Nicholas Austin, says: ‘The average price of a houseboat is between £250,000 and £450,000, although we have narrowboats on our books for less than £50,000 and a floating mansion that’s on the market for £3.5 million.’
+As a guide, Riverhome’s Nicholas Austin, says: “We have narrowboats on our books for less than £50,000 and a floating mansion that’s on the market for £3.5 million.”

 Can I get a mortgage to buy a houseboat?

-Instead, you’ll need a marine mortgage, available only through a specialist marine finance company or marine broker.
+Instead, you’ll need a marine mortgage, available only through a specialist marine finance company or broker.

-Marine loans typically have shorter repayment terms at around 10 years, require a larger deposit – generally 30% – and have considerably higher interest rates (between 5.9% and 10.4%) than bricks and mortar mortgages.
+Marine loans typically have shorter repayment terms at around 10 years, require a larger deposit – generally 30% – and have considerably higher interest rates (starting at 5.9%) than traditional mortgages.

 It’s also advisable to get a boat survey before you buy, just as you would with a house, to avoid any nasty surprises.
 This can cost around £350 to £400, plus the cost of any repairs.